Product Design Case Study • Complex Financial UX • Trust-Heavy Workflow Design

 The opportunity behind the escalation

-• Mapped the customer journey and intervention points
+• Mapped the end-to-end journey and intervention points

-• Created wireframes and recovery states for implementation
+• Designed key payment, suspension, and recovery states for implementation

 Root issue